 Wertime regularly teaches one of Arcadia’s advanced fiction writing courses, as well as a wide range of courses in English and American literature, including a seminar on the major novels of Willa Cather.
 His short fiction (nominated three times for the Pushcart Prize) has appeared in such journals as The Hudson Review and Ploughshares; his articles on cultural subjects as diverse as modern Italy and Classsic Maya civilization have appeared in such journals as The Yale Review and Southwest Review; and his literary criticism has appeared in a wide array of publications.
 From 1972 until 1995, Wertime served as the senior Contributing Editor to Archaeology Magazine, to whose pages he contributed essays on a multiplicity of archaeological subjects.
 In the fall of 2000, Wertime published a memoir with Farrar, Straus and Giroux, Citadel on the Mountain: A Memoir of Father and Son, which was the 2001 recipient of the James A. Michener Memorial Prize for literature.
 His was the first non-fiction work to be awarded that prize.

-Assistant Program Director and Poetry Instructor Michelle Reale, Faculty Librarian, is an academic librarian on faculty at Arcadia University.
+Program Co-Director and Poetry Instructor Michelle Reale, Faculty Librarian, is an academic librarian on faculty at Arcadia University.
+This summer, Michelle will conduct the craft workshops on poetry.
 She holds Master's degrees in English and Library Science.
 Her prose poems and fiction have appeared in a wide variety of publications both in print and online, including Nano Fiction, Smokelong Quarterly, Pank, Gargoyle, The Pedestal, elimae, JMWW and many others.
 Her work was included in Dzanc's 2011 Best of the Web Anthology as well as being included in other anthologies.
 She is the author of four collections of short fiction and prose poems.
 Her collection This is Not a Situation in Which You Should Remain Calm is forthcoming from Cervena Barva Press in the Fall of 2012.
 She reads fiction for the Los Angeles Review and writes a monthly column for Flash Fiction Chronicles.
 She has been twice nominated for a Pushcart Prize.
 She travels to Sicily several times a year to work with refugees and asylum-seekers, and blogs about her experiences with immigration and Migration and Social Justice in the Sicilian context at www.sempresicilia.wordpress.com